Picking colors for the baby’s room is fun, but here are some practical tips you’ll want to think about before you consider getting pregnant.

 Get healthy.
 "The No. 1 thing I tell women is health, health, health.
 I would love her to time the pregnancy for when she is healthiest," says Jeanne Conry, MD, PhD, president of the American Congress of Obstetricians and Gynecologists.
 "For a woman who is overweight or obese, the No. 1 factor for predicting a healthy baby is how healthy she is."

 Make a plan.
 Meet with your doctor for a pregnancy planning checkup.
 If you have any underlying health problems like diabetes, high blood pressure, asthma, or depression, get them under control.
 Talk to your doctor about medications you take -- prescription or over-the-counter -- including supplements.
-She will probably suggest a prenatal vitamin or multivitamin with at least 1,000 milligrams of folic acid as soon as you start thinking about becoming a mom.
+She will probably suggest a prenatal vitamin or multivitamin with at least 1,000 micrograms of folic acid as soon as you start thinking about becoming a mom.
 Folic acid helps prevent major birth defects of a baby's brain and spine, and you need to start taking it before you get pregnant.
+The minimal folic acid supplementation is 400 micrograms a day starting prior to pregnancy.

 Life events.
 What's going on in your life?
 Career?
 School?
 Other kids?
 Sometimes it's hard for a woman to figure out when to take a break from a career or other responsibilities.